-Turnovers are calculated by taking into account all revenues derived from the sale of products or provision of services in the year preceding the year in which the concentrations are notified, after the deduction of taxes and rebates.
-The turnover of an undertaking assumes the total turnover of the group to which it belongs, save for intra-group sales which are not taken into account.
+Turnovers are calculated by taking into account all revenues derived from the sale of products or provision of services in the year preceding the year in which the concentrations is notified, after the deduction of taxes and rebates.
+The turnover of an undertaking assumes the total turnover of the group it belongs to, save for intragroup sales which are not taken into account.
 For the calculation of local (national) turnover, in addition to the foregoing, the value of exports has to be deducted.
 If control is acquired over part of an undertaking, only the turnover attributable to that part is to be taken into account.
 In the case of joint ventures, total group turnovers of both joint venture partners are to be taken into account.
 However, there are no guidelines or clearly developed practices that would provide sufficient guidance on which are the undertakings concerned and how revenues are to be allocated.
 In practice, such a state of affairs can result in uncertainties.